MobilityFirst/mobilityfirst.github.io/CONTRIBUTE.md

 ```
 ---
 title: "My Example Page"
-last_updated: June 28, 2016
 sidebar: documentation_sidebar
 toc: true
 ---
 ```
 * title: The title rendered at the top of the page.
 The quotation marks are optional but let us include special characters like colons.
-* last_updated: This field will be rendered in the footer.
 * sidebar: The sidebar that will appear on this page.
 If no sidebar is specified then the page will render without one.
-This is also used for a consitency check between the title listed in the sidebar and the title of the page.
 Currently there is only one sidebar: documentation_sidebar
 * toc: Set to false to remove the table of contents generated at the beginning of the page.
-NOTE: Header 1, single #, elements are not included in the TOC, only Header 2 and below.
+NOTE: Header 1 (single #) elements are not included in the TOC, only Header 2 and below.

 ### 2. Update the sidebar
 Add the page to the sidebar file so that a link will be rendered in the sidebar.
 This file can be found at `_data/sidebars/documentation_sidebar.json`.
 You must include a title and and URL field for the sidebar item to be properly rendered.
 Use the same format as described to `Intra-site links` section, with the exception that you don't need to include `{{ site.baseurl }}`.
 The existing content of the sidebar file should serve as a good example of how to add content.